-Activities on campus: Amherst College Rowing Association, Women's Choir
+Activities on campus: Amherst College Women's Crew Team, DASAC

-Hobbies: Binge Watch Shonda Rhimes TGIT and zip-lining
+Hobbies: Binge watching Shonda Rhimes TGIT and traveling

 Favorite question asked on tours: Do you have really good calves from walking backwards?

 Hey!
-My name is Jana Barber and I’m a sophomore from Oak Park, IL, which is right outside of Chicago.
-I plan to major in French and Law, Jurisprudence and Social Thought.
-When I’m not hanging on the quad or studying with my friends in my favorite place, Frost library, you can find me at one of the practices for the crew team or rehearsals for Women’s Choir.
+My name is Jana Barber and I’m a junior from Oak Park, IL, which is right outside of Chicago.
+I am a French and Law, Jurisprudence and Social Thought double major.
+When I’m not hanging on the quad or studying with my friends in my favorite place, Frost library, you can find me at one of the practices for the crew team or rehearsals for Step Team in DASAC.
 So far my Amherst experience has been incredible; I love how the open curriculum has allowed me to take advantage of the humanities courses while avoiding the math and sciences, at least for now!
 I look forward to meeting you all on my tours and showing you the amazing experience Amherst can be!

 Name: Aahnix Bathurst ‘19